 Combining a wish to distinguish from the Marlborough style, with the weight and complexity of fruit provided by the site, Brackenwood believe the oaked fumé style to be the future for Adelaide Hills Sauvignon Blanc.
 Fermented and aged eight months in French and Hungarian hogsheads (1/3 new), with bâtonnage monthly.

 A complex wine of creaminess and flesh, with grassy Sauvignon fruit cutting through, showing also hints of varietal passionfruit.
 Food friendly, textural and multi-dimensional, a 'Savvy for grown ups'.

 24 months in old oak.
 Simply smokin’, enough black fruit and density to please drinkers of Shiraz from warmer climes, with enough white pepper and savoury fine tannin at the end of the line to please fans of cooler styles.
 This release sees a step up in concentration and length, amazing balance and detail.

 A juicy field blend inspired by the easy drinking table wines of Europe.
 A blend of Pinot, Syrah and a dash of Barbera, this vintage's version is a light, juicy style which combines fun drinkabililty with surprising complexity.
-Bright red fruits with ferrous/rusty mineral, dried herbs, savoury and meaty with a nice mid weight texture.
+Bright and crunchy red fruits, dried herbs, savoury and meaty with a nice mid weight texture, juiciness the key here.
 A high class house wine, the most European in feel of the stable.